 LOCAL RULE CV-42 Consolidation; Separate Trials

 (a) Duty to Notify Court of Collateral Proceedings and Re-filed Cases.
-Whenever a civil matter commenced in or removed to the court involves subject matter that either comprises all or a material part of the subject matter or operative facts of another action, whether civil or criminal, then pending before this or another court or administrative agency, or previously dismissed or decided by this court, counsel for the filing party shall identify the collateral proceedings and/or re-filed case(s) on the civil cover sheet filed in this court.
-The duty to notify the court and opposing counsel of any collateral proceeding continues throughout the time the action is before this court.
+Whenever a civil matter commenced in or removed to the court involves subject matter that either comprises all or a material part of the subject matter or operative facts of another action, whether civil or criminal, then pending before this or another court or administrative agency, or previously dismissed or decided by this court, counsel for the filing party shall identify the collateral proceedings or re-filed case(s) on the civil cover sheet filed in this court.
+The duty to notify the court and opposing counsel of any collateral proceeding continues throughout the pendency of the action.

 LOCAL RULE CV-43 Taking of Testimony